eTextile/rSens/Hardware/README.md

 python R1_calculator.py 200 3450
 ```

-4. If you run the script with the below values you must get the folowing result
+4. If you run the script with the above arguments you must get the following result

 ```
 R1 = 830 Ohm